Correctional Officer

 For some people it is completely appropriate.
 Non-violent non-repeat offenders with an actual home and with some sort of support structure are good risks.
 Especially with some sort of electronic monitoring.

-Asked by Terri over 4 years ago
+Asked by Deanna de about 4 years ago